-- Marcus will get access to training on how to use Power BI ◆ reports to help the team develop their policy interventions.
-He can find tutorials on Hotwire or spend some time with the Business Intelligence team, or other 'super' users in the Brigade, to get an insight into its potential.
+- Marcus will get access to training on how to use Power Bl+ reports to help the team develop their policy interventions.
+He can find tutorials on hotwire or spend some time with the Business Intelligence team, or other 'super' users in the Brigade, to get an insight into its potential.
 He won't create the reports, but he will become an intelligent consumer of them. - Spending time with colleagues who aren't based in Union Street is really important for Marcus to get to know the Brigade.
-He will be able to seamlessly transfer his working from his desk♦ in Union St to his tablet device, working on the way, at home and in other locations. - It's clear that Marcus is a real fan of I&T and his manager has already put Marcus forward to join the new 'early adopters' I&T group that will help the Brigade continue to innovate its I&T offering in the years to come.
+He will be able to seamlessly transfer his working from his desko in Union St to his tablet device, working on the way, at home and in other locations. - It's clear that Marcus is a real fan of ICT and his manager has already put Marcus forward to join the new 'early adopters' ICT groupO that will help the Brigade continue to innovate its ICT offering in the years to come.

-- Sometimes a tablet is too bulky and on his new Android phone ◆, he can access his emails and files in SharePoint ◆ wherever he is working.
-Cloud storage ◆ means he doesn't have to use the thin client (Citrix). - Using both MS Teams ◆ and Workplace by Facebook ◆, Marcus can develop online communities to help him understand what others are doing, share information and learn what works elsewhere. - There is so much interest in new technology because of the Brigade's innovations, that the ICT department host monthly unconferences ♦ where staff generate an agenda of things they want to talk about, whether that's innovations from other sectors, personal experience or some ideas about how to make I&T better.
+- Sometimes a tablet is too bulky and on his new Android phone, he can access his emails and files in the SharePoint fire safety files system wherever he is working.
+Cloud storage means he doesn't have to be at Union St to do this. - Using both MS Teams and Workplace by Facebook, Marcus can develop online communities to help him understand what others are doing, share information and learn what works elsewhere. - There is so much interest in new technology because of the Brigade's innovations, that the ICT department host monthly unconferencesO where staff generate an agenda of things they want to talk about, whether that's innovations from other sectors, personal experience or some ideas about how to make ICT better.
 There's a real buzz about digital in the Brigade now.